Survival Guide (EU2012)

 Lastly, when returning to base:

-- Artfacts/resources for most missions depend on your actions (how you neutralize enemies).
-UFOs will have a roll for destroyed materials when shot down, plus any damage you do during the mission (less alloys if UFO walls are destroyed, less Elerium if generators explode, and generators and computers themselves), will equal what XCOM will recover, so these are more dependant on your actions.
+- UFOs will have a roll for destroyed materials when shot down back in Air Combat.
+But, any damage you do during the mission (less alloys if UFO walls are destroyed, less Elerium if generators explode, and generators and computers themselves), will equal what XCOM will recover, so these are more dependent on your actions.

 - While you could go all out and scum for Health and Movement bonuses as well: that is far too much hassle, in light of how, say, the odds of getting the max Aim/Will bonus for a Sniper is 1 in 64.
 For health bonuses: it's not quite as important, as long as any damage they do receive doesn't get through their armor.
 And Movement bonuses are the largest hassle to keep track of, as it is unlisted (save for the rare few Mods that modify the Barracks screen).